Kilbucho is a largely 17th century house, but incorporates 16th century work and has a much older history.

 In 1535, James Douglas, 3rd Earl of Morton, sold Kilbucho to Malcolm, 3rd Lord Fleming.
 Fleming’s daughter, Janet, married Richard Brown, son and heir of Andrew Brown of Hartree, and Kilbucho seems to then have been occupied by the Brown family.

 In 1587 Archibald Douglas, 8th Earl of Angus and the heir of his uncle James Douglas, 4th Earl of Morton, laid claim to the lands and barony of Kilbucho in Parliament.
-He appears to have won his case against John Fleming, 6th Lord Fleming and later 1st Earl of Wigtown, as in 1631 William Douglas, 6th Earl of Morton, sold the barony of Kilbucho to John Stewart, later 1st Earl of Traquair.
+He appears to have won his case against John Fleming, 6th Lord Fleming and later 1st Earl of Wigtown, as in 1631 William Douglas, 7th Earl of Morton, sold the barony of Kilbucho, along with the lands of Newlands and the barony of Linton, to John Stewart, later 1st Earl of Traquair.

 Dickson was probably responsible for remodelling the 16th century castle, as much of what can be seen today dates from the 17th century.
 Consisting of an L-plan tower house, it originally rose to a height of three storeys and a garret, with dormer windows lighting the top floor.
 The main block measures around 14.9m approximately east to west by around 6.3m north to south, with walls around 0.9m thick.